DomiKamu/OhmerPrems/README.md

 Full version of OhmerPrems plugin (modules) is accessible only for *OhmerPrems* members (download link pointing to full personal version is **always** sent by email, including future updates).

-The registration fee to become *OhmerPrems* member is now **12 €**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
+The registration fee to become *OhmerPrems* member is now **12 EUR**, via [PayPal](https://www.paypal.me/DominiqueCAMUS) only.
 For other currencies, please do a *conversion to euro/EUR* first.
 Delivery delay to OhmerPrems members is less than 24 hours (2 to 6 hours, in general).
-Indicated price may change, depending stuff behind OhmerPrems plugin/modules (of course, this doesn't concern previously registered OhmerPrems members!).

 Obviously all *OhmerPrems* members will benefit all **lifetime** updates/upgrades and all future *OhmerPrems* modules (in full versions), without any additional charge!

-**To OhmerPrems members**: be careful in case you'll share your patches (.vcv files) on patchstorage (or equivalent) website, by using drum machine(s) provided in full version of QuadPercs, please keep in mind all users don't have the full version, too, and in this case, channels using drum machines included in full version will return automatically to default "Oberh.
+**To OhmerPrems members**: be careful in case you'll share your patches (.vcv files) on patchstorage (or equivalent) website, by using drum machine(s) provided in full version of QuadPercs, please keep in mind all users don't have the full version, too, and in this case, channels using drum machines included in full version (but not in free) will return automatically to default "Oberh.
 DMX Kick 1"!
-Thanks in advance to consider it.
+So, thanks in advance to consider it!